Complaints Procedure for Commercial Waste Highbury

 Acknowledgement and registration.
 On receipt of a complaint the operator will register the matter in its complaints log and issue an acknowledgement within a defined timescale.
 The acknowledgement will set out the scope of the complaint, an initial target resolution time, and the name or role of the staff member responsible for managing the complaint.
 This step ensures traceability and allows the complainant to track progress without providing contact details in this policy.

+A close-up view of a person's hand placing a plastic bottle into the open slot of a blue communal rubbish bin, situated outdoors on a paved pavement.
+The bin is made of durable plastic with a textured finish and has a lid that is raised to reveal the filling opening.
+The container is positioned on a concrete or stone surface, with the background showing a blurred tree trunk and park-like surroundings.
+The person's hand is visible on the right side of the image, and they are grasping a green and white plastic bottle to dispose of it responsibly.
+This scene reflects proper waste disposal practices, which are important for waste management services such as those provided by Commercial Waste Highbury, a company servicing the London area including Highbury and nearby postcode districts, supporting community cleanliness and environmental compliance.
 Investigation and evidence gathering.
 The complaints handler will gather relevant operational records such as collection rounds, driver notes, vehicle logs, CCTV (if applicable), and site records.
 Where necessary, site visits will be arranged to inspect physical evidence.
 Investigations aim to be proportionate, impartial and fact-based.
 The investigator may interview staff, review contractual terms, and examine waste transfer documentation.
 The process will respect confidentiality and data protection obligations while ensuring that the core issues are addressed.

 Resolution options and timescales.
 Outcomes may include: remedial collection, site clean-up, corrective operational changes, formal apology, compensation where appropriate, or confirmation that no breach occurred.
 The standard target for resolving routine complaints is stated in contractual terms; for more complex or environmental incidents, a longer timeframe may apply.
 If the complaint cannot be resolved within the target period, the complainant will receive an update explaining why and indicating a revised completion date.